 Brazilian coach ‘Pepe’ had been brought in earlier in the year with the ambition to build a team for the World Cup qualification.
 Along the way had come the Copa América, which had been a stage for him and his squad to test themselves ahead of the major event.
 They had started disastrously, shipping five goals against Paraguay, though they would redeem themselves by rounding the tournament off with drawing thrice in succession.
-They had been one of only two teams during the tournament to even keep Brazil from winning, as they had achieved a very creditable 0-0 tie in both countries’ second matches.
+They had been one of only two teams during the tournament to even keep Brazil from winning, as they had achieved a very creditable 0-0 tie in both countries’ second fixture.

 ‘Pepe’ had picked three players in this 16 man strong matchday squad who had not made it among the 20 for the Copa América.
 They were goalkeeper Gustavo Gonzáles and midfielders Fidel Suárez and Jesús Torrealba.
 This meant that 13 from the squad which had represented Peru in Brazil were still present.

 Absent from the squad which had participated in the continental championships, there was one particularly noticeable star: 31 year old campaigner Julio César Uribe.
 The attacking midfielder, who had featured during the 1982 World Cup in Spain, Peru’s last World Cup participation, was nowhere to be seen.
 He would leave big boots to fill.
-Of their four goals in the Copa, two had been scored by Hirano, a player hailing from the country’s Japanese minority, and one by Navarro.
+Of their four goals in the Copa, two had been scored by Jorge Hirano, a player hailing from the country’s Japanese minority, and one by Franco Navarro.
 Both forwards had been starters in all four Copa América matches, and also in their one friendly post-tournament and before the start of the qualification: a 2-1 loss in Chile on 25 July.
 Their final Copa goalscorer had been young midfielder Juan Reynoso.